 Escrow fees can almost be thought of as taking out insurance when buying or selling products and services.
 Escrow agents usually charge a fee per transaction.
 These fees are calculated on the value of the transaction and the level of service chosen (if your service provider offers various service levels).
 Agent fees can typically range from 1-3%.

 Always note that while some service providers may only advertise their escrow fees, additional fees based on the specific payment method or currency chosen may also apply.
 Be sure to know all your escrow service providers fees when comparing fees and before selecting your service provider.

-Depending on your escrow service provider, escrow fees can be split in various ways.
-Who pays the escrow fee is usually agreed between the transacting parties.
-Typically, the escrow fee is split equally between the buyer and the seller, however the escrow fee can also be paid in full by the buyer or the seller.
+Depending on your escrow service provider, fees can be split in various ways.
+Who pays the fee is usually agreed between the transacting parties.
+Typically, the fee is split equally between the buyer and the seller, however it can also be paid in full by the buyer or the seller.
 There is no specific rule as to who pays the escrow fee.

 This is completely dependent on your specific tax authority.
 In some countries, escrow fees are tax deductible while this is not the case in some countries.
 Consult your tax advisor to ensure that the manner in which you treat your escrow fees is compliant with your local tax authority.

 Escrow is generally a very secure process.
 The biggest risks in the process are your choice of service provider and the risk of hacking relating to payment fraud.
 With more escrow service providers popping up, it is crucial to use a reputable agent.
 Knowing that your agent is registered with the relevant financial authority in your country should give buyers and sellers significant comfort that they’re dealing with a reputable company.
 Hackers and cyber criminals have seen this rise of more escrow service providers and increased their attacks on clients and the service providers themselves.
 Its best to always follow up on alerts your service provider may send you.